About 101,000 results

 How to Use Repel vs. repulse Correctly - GRAMMARIST

-WEBThe verbs repel and repulse are generally used interchangeably in modern English, but they do have slightly different senses.
-Both mean to ward off or keep away, but repulse usually refers to physical actions, while repel …
+Both mean to ward off or keep away, but repulse usually refers to physical actions, while repel (which is different from rappel) is more likely to be used …

 meaning - What's different between "repel" and "repulse"?